 IRB Meeting Schedules

-Rasmussen College’s Institutional Review Board will meet on a regular basis to ensure that proposals are considered at appropriate intervals.
+Rasmussen University’s Institutional Review Board will meet on a regular basis to ensure that proposals are considered at appropriate intervals.

 Documentation of approval/denial

-Rasmussen College’s Institutional Review Board shall conduct continuing review of research covered by this policy at intervals appropriate to the degree of risk.
+Rasmussen University’s Institutional Review Board shall conduct continuing review of research covered by this policy at intervals appropriate to the degree of risk.

 The following forms must be used for submission of proposals for review:

-Rasmussen College IRB Expedited Review and Full Project Review Application
+Rasmussen University IRB Expedited Review and Full Project Review Application

-In order to approve research covered by this policy, Rasmussen College’s Institutional Review Board shall determine that all of the following requirements are satisfied:
+In order to approve research covered by this policy, Rasmussen University’s Institutional Review Board shall determine that all of the following requirements are satisfied:

 1. Risks to Subjects are minimized